 We Provide Safe, Healthy, Convenient and Affordable Food Choices that Work for Everyone

 America’s food and beverage companies have a strong commitment to providing consumers with the products, tools and information they need to achieve and maintain a healthy diet.
 Obesity is a serious public health problem.
-Everyone – industry, government, schools, parents, employers, communities and non-governmental organizations – must do their part if we are going to meet First Lady Michelle Obama’s goal of solving childhood obesity within a generation.
-GMA and its member companies enthusiastically support the First Lady’s goal and are doing our part to empower consumers to live healthy and active lifestyles.
+Everyone – industry, government, schools, parents, employers, communities and non-governmental organizations – must do their part if we are going to solve childhood obesity within a generation.
+GMA and its member companies are doing our part to empower consumers to live healthy and active lifestyles.

 We don’t just make food; we make time for families.